Adsorption of volatiles on dust grains in protoplanetary disks: Ab-initio adsorption energy calculations

 Configurations converged at energy extrema are illustrated in Figure~\ref{fig:silicate_ads}, with corresponding adsorption energies presented in Table~\ref{table:ads-silicate}.
 The adsorption energy values for \chem{H_2O} and \chem{CO} are generally observed to be one order of magnitude greater than those on carbonaceous surfaces, clearly indicating chemisorption processes.
 This enhancement is attributed to the coordination numbers of metal centers (Si atoms on $(001)^-$ and Mg atoms elsewhere) being significantly less than the saturation value of 6 in bulk \chem{MgSiO_3}, thereby permitting coordination bond formation and elevating adsorption energies to approximately $\sim 1~\eV$.
-A notable exception is identified for \chem{H_2O} adsorption on the (100) surface, where exceptionally high adsorption energy resulted in molecular dissociation.
+A notable exception is identified for \chem{H_2O} adsorption on the (100) surface where the molecule adsorption eventuall leads to dissociation.
+On this facet, exposed magnesium atoms exhibit a preferred directionality for coordination bond formation that lies nearly tangential to the surface plane, positioning the chemisorbed water molecule close to neighboring under-coordinated silicon atoms (with coordination numbers of $\sim 4$, versus 6 in the bulk).
+These Si sites could accept and stabilize the transferred proton, collectively lowering the activation barrier for O--H bond cleavage.
+In comparison, the (010), $(001)^+$, and $(001)^-$ surfaces favor coordination geometries that extend more perpendicularly from the surface, keeping sufficient distances of the water molecule from under-coordinated atoms, while exposing more fully coordinated Si--O--Si bridging configurations that are less susceptible to protonation.

 Chemical bonding is observed to constrain molecular orientations following convergence.
 In \chem{H_2O}, the oxygen atom functions as the electron donor, while in \chem{CO}, the carbon atom serves this role.
 Given the sufficiently high band intensities and their strong orientation dependence, numerical experiments confirmed that vdW or hydrogen bond interactions between adjacent adsorbates could be neglected on silicate substrates.
 The increased elasticity resulting from stronger bonds also produced higher eigen frequencies of molecular oscillation ($\nu$ and $\xi$).
 In contrast, the inability of \chem{H_2} to form coordination bonds resulted in negligible adsorption energy.